Notepad++: Political messaging

+Notepad++ is notable for being vocal in politics, particularly in human rights and opposition to war.

 In March 2008, the "Boycott Beijing 2008" banner was placed on Notepad++'s SourceForge.net homepage.
 A few months later most users in China were unable to reach the SourceForge.net website from 26 June to 24 July 2008.
 This led to the widespread belief that China had banned SourceForge.net in retaliation for the Boycott banner.

 In January 2015, the Notepad++ website was hacked by activists from the Fallaga Team who objected to an Easter egg endorsing Je suis Charlie.
 The Fallaga Team has been linked to ISIL and is also believed to be responsible for the 2017 hacking of websites of the British National Health Service.

 In October 2019, Notepad++ released a version codenamed "Free Uyghur" (v7.8.1).
-In the release notice, the author expressed concern that hundreds of thousands of Uyghurs have been "subjected to political indoctrination, and sometimes even torture" in the Xinjiang Re-education Camp.
+In the release notice, the author expressed concern that hundreds of thousands of Uyghurs have been "subjected to political indoctrination, and sometimes even torture" in the Xinjiang re-education camp.
 He called for "additional pressure on the Chinese government to stop their oppressive actions and crimes concerning the Uyghur people".
-The software's dedicated site came under a distributed-denial-of-service attack and its GitHub issue page bombarded with nationalistic rhetoric, though it later recovered after being moved behind Cloudflare's anti-DDoS service.
+The software's dedicated site came under a distributed-denial-of-service attack and its GitHub issue page was bombarded with nationalistic rhetoric, though it later recovered after being moved behind Cloudflare's anti-DDoS service.

 In July 2020, Notepad++ released a version codenamed "Stand with Hong Kong" (v7.8.9).
-In the release notice, the author expressed his concern on the Chinese government implementation of the National Security Law in Hong Kong.
-In retaliation, Mainland Chinese browsers developed by Tencent (QQ Browser and WeChat’s built-in browser), Alibaba (UC Browser), 360 and Sogou started blocking the official site's "Download" page, but not other pages.
+In the release notice, the author expressed his concern about the Chinese government implementation of the National Security Law in Hong Kong.
+In retaliation, mainland Chinese browsers developed by Tencent (QQ Browser and WeChat's built-in browser), Alibaba (UC Browser), 360 and Sogou started blocking the official site's Download page, but not other pages.

 In early and mid-February 2022, Notepad++ released a version codenamed "Boycott Beijing 2022" (v8.3) and (v8.3.1).
-In the release notice, the author expressed his concern on human rights in China, especially for Uyghurs and Hongkongers.
+In the release notice, the author expressed his concern about human rights in China, especially for Uyghurs and Hongkongers.
 He suggest his audience "not watch or pay attention to the games".

 In late February 2022, Notepad++ released a version codenamed "Declare variables, not war" (v8.3.2).
-In the release notice, the author expressed his concern on the Russian invasion of Ukraine.
+In the release notice, the author condemned the Russian invasion of Ukraine and called for support for Ukraine.
 In March 2022, Notepad++ released a version codenamed "Make Apps, not war" (v8.3.3).
-The author continued to express his concern on the Russian invasion of Ukraine.
+The author continued to express his views on the Russian invasion of Ukraine.

+In summer of 2024, Notepad++ released updates supporting Taiwan, including "Support Taiwan's Sovereignty" (v8.6.8), "Support Taiwan's Independence" (v8.6.9), and "Support Taiwan's return to the UN" (v8.7).

+In November 2024, Notepad++ showed support for Ukraine again, with a release titled "in a world of Elon, be a Zelensky" (v8.7.2), and another criticism of Elon Musk with "leaving X for Bluesky" (8.7.3).